Basic use

 assert np.allclose(DT, DT_ref)

-Thermodynamic and diffusion properties are obtained as ndarrays and may be plotted using standard matplotlib commands:
+Thermodynamic and diffusion properties are obtained as Numpy arrays and may be plotted using standard Matplotlib commands:

 import numpy as np